Your information will be held by Reynolds Porter Chamberlain LLP, which is part of the RPC Businesses that this website supports.

 1.3 The two types of cookies we use are known as "session" cookies and "persistent" cookies.
 These may be cookies which we use and/or a third party uses.

 1.3.1 A session cookie is used each time you visit our Website to give you a session ID.
 We use this type of cookie to link your actions on our Website and each session cookie will only last for a browser session.
 Each browser session will start when you open your browser window and finish when you close your browser window.
 After your visit to our Website all session cookies are deleted.
-Every time you visit our Website you will have a different session ID.
+Every time you visit one of our Website you will have a different session ID.

 1.3.2 A persistent cookie has a longer lifetime than a session cookie and lasts for the period of time specified in the cookie (this will vary from cookie to cookie).
 This type of cookie will not be deleted when you close your browser window and will be activated every time you visit our Website which created that particular persistent cookie.